c12i/collinsmuriuki.github.io/_posts/2020-04-14-wasm-tutorial.md

 star: true
 category: blog
 author: collinsmuriuki
-description: Building a simple npm package with Rust and Web Assembly and testing it out on a React application.
+description: Building a Web Assembly powered password generator with rust-wasm and React.js.
 ---

 In this tutorial, we will be building a simple npm package with Rust and Web Assembly and testing it out on a React application.